Microsoft Enterprise Library 4.1 – October 2008

 - Enterprise Library includes the source code and the unit tests for all application blocks.
 This means you can modify the application blocks to merge into your existing library or you can use parts of the Enterprise Library source code in other application blocks or applications that you build.

 - Enterprise Library includes documentation, QuickStart samples, and source code.
-You can use the library as a tool for learning architectural, design, and coding best practices.
+Hands-on-labs and webcasts are posted as separate downloads on the Enterprise Library Home page.
+This means that you can use the library as a tool for learning architectural, design, and coding best practices.

 This guidance is intended for software developers and software architects.
 To get the most benefit from this guidance, you should have an understanding of the following technologies: